parthsantosh2411/employee_salary_slip_java_lab/README.md

 4. **Main**: Contains the main method to run the program and interact with users.

 ## Function:
-# Payroll System README

-This Java program implements a simple payroll system for managing employee salaries.
-It consists of the following classes:

 1. **Employee**: An abstract class representing common attributes and methods for all employees.

    - `Employee(String empName, String empAddress, int basicWage)`: Constructor method that initializes an Employee object with the provided name, address, and basic wage.